-Learning Outcomes are what is expected that the learner will know, understand or be able to do upon successful completion of the unit.
+Learning Outcomes are what the learner is expected to know, understand or be able to do upon successful completion of the unit.

 Assessment Criteria are descriptions of the requirements that a learner is expected to meet in order to demonstrate that a learning outcome has been achieved.